Naozumi520/DFRDisplayKm/README.md

 No official signed binary will be built at this moment.
 To build the driver, a few software needs to be installed including Visual Studio 2019 (with C/C++ workload) and Windows 10 Driver Kit, Version 1903.
-Install `DFRUsbCcgp.inf` for the "Apple Touch Bar" device first, then install `DFRDisplayKm.inf` for the "iBridge Display" device.
+Install `DFRDisplayKm.inf` "Apple Touch Bar" device.

 **You need to turn off Secure Boot as described in the [Apple Knowledge Base](https://support.apple.com/en-us/HT208330)**.